-Drought haves, have-nots test how to share water in the West
+Drought haves, have-nots test how to share water in central Oregon

 “Whether it’s feasible or not is a very local question,” said Brett Bovee of WestWater Research, a consulting firm for water market research.

 Many Western water markets compensate farmers for diverting water to wildlife and cities instead of fields.
-Far fewer avenues get water to farmers, and the biggest challenge is moving it between irrigation districts, said Scott Revell, manager of the Roza Irrigation District in Washington state’s Yakima Valley.
+Far fewer avenues get water to farmers, and the biggest challenge is moving it between irrigation districts, said Scott Revell, manager of the Roza Irrigation District in Washington’s Yakima Valley.

 The districts oversee water deliveries to customers and often operate as fiefdoms, each with water claims and history.
 Outdated infrastructure and bureaucracy — often compounded by rigid state laws — make water transfers difficult even between cooperating districts.